Maunesha River III

 Miles Paddled: 8

-Wildlife: Tricolored Heron (a first for me, if correctly identified) or maybe a kind of grebe, a great blue heron, a couple phonebook-big turtles, four muskrats, flopping carp, two photogenic frogs and goslings galore.
+Tricolored heron (a first for me, if correctly identified) or maybe a kind of grebe, a great blue heron, a couple phonebook-big turtles, four muskrats, flopping carp, two photogenic frogs and goslings galore.

 One of my paddling pals and I explored the Maunesha River last month, knowing nothing of the river downstream of Marshall but were wholly won over by the unexpected prettiness, pleasure and enjoyable challenges of it.